-Newsletters are prepared by principal and given to the students to take home.
+Newsletters are prepared by the principal and given to the students to take home.
 Please watch for these as they will give you important information on planned events.
-Also check our Elementary Facebook page for updates and information.
+Also check our Climax-Scotts Panthers Facebook page for updates and information.
 Teachers utilize an app that parents can sign in to and receive updates as well.